Classical music in Kosovo: First opera and ballet

-Symphony orchestra and choir of RTP (Radio Television of Pristina)
+Symphony orchestra and choir of Radio Television of Pristina

 Both the symphony orchestra and the choir of RTP (Radio Television of Pristina) have been of major importance to cultural life in Kosovo.
 The Symphony orchestra of RTP worked from the early 1950s to 1990.
 Its program consisted of classical, romantic and contemporary creations as well as new creations by Kosovan composers.
 It consisted of native as well as foreign instrumentists.
 The professional choir of RTP worked from 1980 to 1990.
 Its members had an education in music and were also experienced after having worked in the early amateur choirs.
 The choir was very active in recording music and playing in festivals throughout Yugoslavia.

 1990 to present

-All activity in music institutions in Kosovo was halted in 1990-1991 during the Yugoslavian era.
+All activity in music institutions in Kosovo was halted in 1990–1991 during the Yugoslavian era.
 For about 10 years, all schools that had been closed worked in private houses and concerts of classical music took place in Albanian catholic churches.
 The year 1999 saw the beginning of new activities regarding classical music, mostly coordinated by young artists.
 The year 2000 saw the foundation of Kosovo Philharmony and the International Festival of Chamber Music.

 Until 2004 there were 17 Kosovan composers creating classical music while performances remained a problem due to a lack of performing artists.
 To that time almost all Kosovan composers had been educated in Belgrade, Sarajevo, Ljubljana, Skopje and specialized in Europe, while most performing artists had been educated in Pristina.